-The measurement of partial discharges is a worldwide accepted method for quality control in the factory and for on-site commissioning of high-voltage (HV) insulation systems [1].
-Partial discharges are local electrical discharges which lead to a partial breakdown of the HV insulation [2].
-Especially in gas-insulated systems (GIS) with SF6 insulation, they generate electromagnetic waves in a very broad frequency spectrum due to their short rise time [3].
+The measurement of partial discharges is a worldwide accepted method for quality control in the factory and for on-site commissioning of high-voltage (HV) insulation systems [4].
+Partial discharges are local electrical discharges which lead to a partial breakdown of the HV insulation [5].
+Especially in gas-insulated systems (GIS) with SF6 insulation, they generate electromagnetic waves in a very broad frequency spectrum due to their short rise time [6].
 Protrusions and particles on insulators may generate low-level partial discharges but are easy detectable with lightning impulse tests.
-In order to replace the lightning impulse test, a very sensitive PD measurement is required for on-site tests of GIS [4].
+In order to replace the lightning impulse test, a very sensitive PD measurement is required for on-site tests of GIS [1].

 Due to the usually significantly increased interference signal levels on site (compared to the optimized factory and laboratory environment), the PD measurement on site is usually carried out in the UHF frequency band.
 The common bandwidth of the UHF PD measurement method is approx. 100 MHz to 2 GHz.
 For the most common defect (moving particles) a high sensitivity is achieved.
 Especially with the variable narrow-band method, it is possible to specifically select frequency windows free of interference.
 Due to the underlying physics, it is not possible to calibrate this method similar to the IEC 60270 method.
-The CIGRE recommends a sensitivity check which verifies the number of UHF PD sensors in a GIS necessary to achieve a minimum sensitivity of 5 pC for a certain type of defect [5].
+The CIGRE recommends a sensitivity of 5 pC for a certain type of defect [2].
 Details of the implementation of the sensitivity check are actually discussed in the CIGRE WG D1.25.
-For on-site commissioning testing of GIS, the UHF method has established for PD itself as the standard method measurements.
+For on-site commissioning testing of GIS, the UHF method has established itself as the standard method for PD measurements.